msuhanov/regf/Windows registry file format specification.md

 4|4|Name hint|First four characters of a key name string (used to speed up lookups)

 #### Hash leaf
-Hash leaf has the following structure:
+The *Hash leaf* has the following structure:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---